Professor Maria Tamboukou

 Professor of Feminist Studies

-Maria Tamboukou is Professor of Feminist Studies.
-She is the Research Degrees Leader of the School. of Social Sciences and teaches at both postgraduate and undergraduate levels.
-Her research interests are in the philosophies of social sciences, feminist theories, narrative and archival research methods and studies in neo-materialism
+Maria Tamboukou is Professor of Feminist Studies at the Department of Social Sciences and Social Work and teaches at both postgraduate and undergraduate levels.
+Her research interests are in the philosophies of social sciences, feminist theories, narrative and archival research methods and studies in neo-materialism.

-Maria Tamboukou (BA, MA, PhD) is Professor of Feminist Studies at the School of Social Sciences, University of East London, UK.
+Maria Tamboukou (BA, MA, PhD) is Professor of Feminist Studies at the Department of Social Sciences and Social Work, University of East London, UK.
 She has held visiting research positions in a number of institutions and is currently Affiliated Professor in Gender Studies at Linnaeus University Sweden, Adjunct Professor at the Institute for Educational Research at Griffith University, Australia and member of the Scientific Board of the 'Hannah Arendt Centre for Political Studies' at the University of Verona, Italy.
 Maria's research activity develops in the areas of philosophies and epistemologies in the social sciences, feminist theories, narrative analytics and archival research.
-She is the author of 7 monographs, 2 co-authored books, 3 co-edited volumes on research methods and more than 70 articles and book chapters.
+She is the author of 7 monographs, 2 co-authored books, 3 co-edited volumes on research methods and more than 80 articles and book chapters.
 Writing histories of the present is the central focus of her work, currently configured as an assemblage of feminist genealogies.

 See Maria's personal website for a full list of research, publications, teaching and other research activities